Standing out from the crowd: some basic tips

 • Where do you source your materials?

-• Do you have a vision or purpose beyond simply making profit.
+• Do you have a vision or purpose beyond simply making a profit?

 • Do you support a cause?
 Do you donate a percentage of your profits to a charity or local organisation?